Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Introduction

-We propose a statistical model for learning strategies in decentralized matching markets.
-In particular, we focus on many-to-one decentralized matching with uncertain participants' preferences.
-Our work is related to two strands of literature.
-First, there has been significant work in the economics literature on congestion in decentralized markets, where participants cannot make enough offers and acceptances to clear the market. \citet{roth1997} discussed such a decentralized market for graduating clinical psychologists, especially the market's timing aspect, which lasts over a day.
+\paragraph{Decentralized Matching Markets} There has been significant work in the economics literature on congestion in decentralized markets, where participants cannot make enough offers and acceptances to clear the market. \citet{roth1997} discussed such a decentralized market for graduating clinical psychologists, focusing on the market's timing aspect, which lasts over a day.
 They found that such a decentralized but coordinated market exhibits congestion since the interviews that a student could schedule were limited, and the resulting matching was unstable. \citet{das2005two} considered that both sides of the decentralized market have uncertain preferences and presented an empirical study of the resulting matchings.
-Unlike these works, we provide an analytical model and study the implications for congestion. \citet{haeringer2011} considered the decentralized job matching with complete information, where agents and arms are assumed to know the entire sequence of actions employed by their opponents.
-However, we consider incomplete information, where agents do not know their opponents' actions. \citet{coles2013preference} showed how introducing a signaling device in a decentralized matching market alleviates congestion.
-We instead focus on the optimal strategy under uncertain preference without signaling. \citet{liu2019} extended the multi-armed bandits framework \citep[see][]{bubeck2012} to multiple agents.
-They proposed an algorithm to achieve a low cumulative regret for decentralized matching.
-By contrast, we study the optimal strategy for single-stage matching that involves no accumulated regret.
+Unlike these works, we provide both an analytical model and optimal learning algorithms for managing congestion. \citet{haeringer2011} considered the decentralized job matching with complete information, where agents and arms are assumed to know the entire sequence of actions employed by their opponents. \citet{coles2013preference} showed how introducing a signaling device in a decentralized matching market alleviates congestion.
+By contrast, we consider incomplete information where agents do not know their opponents' actions, and focus on the optimal strategy under uncertain preference without signaling.

+\paragraph{Bandit Learning in Decentralized Matching Markets} A recent thread of research focuses on matching markets with bandit learning. \citet{liu2019,liu2020bandit} and \citet{basu2021beyond} extended the multi-armed bandit framework to a setting in which multiple agents compete with respect to their preferred matches.
+They proposed an algorithm to achieve low cumulative regret for decentralized matching. \citet{cen2021regret} further incorporated costs and transfers in this bandit learning setting to faithfully model competition between agents. \citet{sankararaman2021dominate} studied the decentralized serial dictatorship setting, a two-sided matching market where the agents have heterogeneous valuations over the arms, while the arms have known uniform preference over agents.
+Unlike these works, we study the optimal strategy for single-stage matching, which involves no accumulated regret and allows arms to have heterogeneous preferences over agents.